bradfrost/atomic-design/chapter-4.md

 This exercise exposes stakeholders to a variety of aesthetic directions early in the process, allows them to work through differences in taste, and (with any luck) helps arrive at some shared aesthetic values.
 The visual designer can then latch on to these insights and begin to translate those aesthetic values into a visual direction for the project.

 #### Style tiles
 Once again, visual designers' first instinct is often to jump right into creating full comps to articulate an aesthetic direction for the project.
 This high-fidelity work is certainly tangible, but also wastes a ton of time and effort if the comps don't resonate with the stakeholders.
-Also, creating high-fidelity comps often makes big assumptions about technical feasibility, which leads to unrealistic expectations and antagonistic relationships with frontend developers.
+Also, creating high-fidelity comps often makes big assumptions about technical feasibility, which leads to unrealistic expectations and antagonistic relationships with front-end developers.

 It's essential to establish a solid visual direction for the project, so how does a visual designer do that without burning a ton of time on up-front high-fidelity comps?
 That's the question that designer Samantha Warren answered when she created [style tiles](http://styletil.es/), a deliverable that's more tangible than a mood board but not as high-fidelity as a fully baked comp.